chadrem/totem/README.md

 Totem is a Ruby gem for creating Ruby projects.
 It's like having a Rails project folder without the Rails dependency.
-Use it for simple prototyping or building non-Rails applications (including servers).

 ##### Goals:
 - Use a Ruby on Rails inspired folder structure because many developers are familiar with it.